Useful Life Schedule for Depreciation and Inventory

 For more information see Property, Plant, and Equipment Policy (ID 024-0001) Appendix B: Useful Life and Depreciation

-Dartmouth elects to use the full-year convention method for depreciation.
-Fixed assets purchased or in use by 12/31 are depreciated a full year in the current fiscal year and those purchased or in use after 12/31 are not depreciated until the following fiscal year.
-All capital expenses relating to new construction and renovation projects must be componentized.
-Dartmouth uses the below list of economic useful lives.
+Dartmouth elects to use the straight line full-year convention method of depreciation.
+Assets purchased or in use by December 31st (12/31) are depreciated a full year in the current fiscal year regardless of the month placed in service.
+Assets purchased or in use after 12/31 do not begin depreciation until the following fiscal year.
+See below for the useful life assigned by Dartmouth.

 Equipment & Moveable Equipment

 - Computers, hardware and peripheral

 Five (5) Years

 - Office equipment